Blue Sky® from American Express®

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 Blue Sky from American Express is an entry-level card that requires a pro-level credit rating.
-If you’re someone who has excellent credit, you might want to keep looking as this card offers average rewards with no sign-up bonus or extra travel perks like free checked bags.
+If you’re someone who has excellent credit, you might want to keep looking as this card offers average rewards with no welcome bonus or extra travel perks like free checked bags.

 With so many travel rewards cards angling for customers with excellent credit, the Blue Sky from American Express card falls behind the pack.
 Cardholders will earn just 1 point per every dollar spent, which is valued at 1.33%.